Code-Institute-Submissions/ellenstafford/README.md

   - W3C CSS Validation Service checks the markup validation of web documents.
 It was used to check my CSS file for errors.

 ## Testing

+Testing documentation can be found in this separate [testing.md](testing.md) file.

 ### Validation Services